About the Network

 On the first Saturday in May, volunteers from San Mateo County to San Luis Obispo County participate in the annual Snapshot Day Event.
 This sanctuary-wide event provides a one-day "snapshot" of the health of the rivers and streams that flow into the Monterey Bay National Marine Sanctuary.

 Trained volunteers take field measurements of temperature, dissolved oxygen, pH, transparency or turbidity, and conductivity, while water samples are collected for laboratory analysis of nutrients and bacteria levels.
 The volunteers collecting this valuable information play a key role in our community as stewards of our watersheds.
 Resource agencies, local governments and community groups to protect and improve the health of our local streams use the information they collect.
+Ready to volunteer this coming Snapshot Day?

 First Flush is an annual storm water monitoring event during the first significant rainstorm of the season.
 First Flush results characterize the winter season's first storm water runoff that is flowing into the Monterey Bay National Marine Sanctuary and identifies where urban pollutant concentrations are highest.
 Teams of volunteers collect lab samples for analysis of nutrients, metals, bacteria and sediments.
 Field measurements are also collected for temperature, pH, conductivity, and transparency.
+Why aren't you a First Flush volunteer?

 Local cities have used First Flush data to address pollutant concentrations by cleaning out storm drains prior to the first rains, installing dry weather diversion and CDS units (littler/ debris removal systems) as well as identifying opportunities to slow down runoff through vegetation and permeable surfaces.